MasterShizzle/RogueberryServer/README.md

 * An 8Gb or higher capacity SD card
   * Cards are marketed largely by their sustained write speed, which has little bearing on the overall performance of the Raspberry Pi.
 Go online and shop around: there are more forums and web pages *about* SD card choices than there *are* SD card choices.
 I used a SanDisk 32Gb Class 10.
 * An SD card reader, connected to your PC
-* Any Roguelike fan is likely to already have a favorite, but you'll need software to access your Pi from a different computer via SSH (and later Telnet).
-I recommend [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+* A terminal program on a different PC
-*
+  * Any software that can access your Pi from a different computer via SSH (and later Telnet, to play the games).
+I recommend [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html), as it does both quite well.

 Recommended but not necessary: